sebnitu/vrembem/.changeset/wicked-carpets-bathe.md

 "@vrembem/menu": patch
 ---

-This PR adds vite index templates to all packages and a root index for running a multi-page dev server.
+This update adds vite index templates to all packages and a root index for running a multi-page dev server.
 This update also:

 - Removes the icon-action component
 - Removes the checkbox component JavaScript